carsten-langer/cloud-developer-capstone/README.md

 A function to update a recipe item for the user requesting it.
 The user id is extracted from the JWT token that is sent by the client.
 The id of the recipe item that should be updated is passed as a URL parameter.
-The request must follow the update request model shown above, which is enforced.
+The request must follow the update request model as shown above, which is enforced.
 It returns an empty answer.

 ### `generateUploadUrl`